 It reinforced to me that there was some sort of deficiency in the fact that I was experiencing these things.
 Why does somebody keep a secret unless there is something wrong with telling people?

-Finally, it precluded me from getting the proven therapy and medication treatments that would lead me on a road to improved health.
+Finally, it precluded me from getting the proven treatments that would lead me on a road to being healthy.

 This seems like a large price to pay for some secrecy.
-At the time, though, blinded by society shielding me from mental health information, it was tough if not impossible to have this perspective.
+At the time, though, blinded by society shielding me from mental health information, it was tough if not impossible to have that perspective.

 So many have suffered and in some cases even died due to the mental health secrecy imposed by society’s fanatical stigma.
 Maybe my friend Shanee Markovitz, who is V.P. of Refuat Hanefesh, would still have her mother if it were not for her mother’s secrecy.
-Shanee inspiringly wrote about her experiences related to the matter and message in this Forward article.
+Shanee shared her emotional story in this Forward article.

 There are more who have suffered in secrecy.
 More who have died.

 I will not sit idly by while so many submerge themselves in secrecy as the only way they know how to cope with their mental illness.
-The only way they know how to respond to the stigmatic view society has on mental health.
+The only way they know how to respond to the stigmatic view society has of mental health.
 I broke out of my secrecy and reaped the benefits.
 I plead with you, full out beg you: if you are a secret keeper, please end the secrecy.

 From One Secret Breaker To An Aspiring Secret Breaker – Here Are My Tips

 I have a suspicion you want to get better, so make the decision: is it worth it to shield yourself from the unknown of breaking the secrecy at the sacrifice of your health?
 Getting healthier means growing your system of support.
 It means leaving no doubt in your mind that there is not somehow something wrong with having a mental illness.
-Of course, you are sharing this disease with those close to you like you would do if you had any disease.
+Of course, you are sharing this illness with those close to you like you would do if you had any disease.
 Pursuing health means embracing the proven therapy and medication treatments.